By Gary DeAsi

 Update: new research is available.
 Discover new findings in the 2020 State of Customer Journey Management and CX Measurement report.

 It’s no surprise that customer experience is now a make-or-break factor for business success.
-But how do leading organizations manage their customers’ journeys, improve customer experience and measure its impact on their business?
+But how do leading organizations facilitate customer journey management, improve customer experience and measure its impact on their business?

 - Top-of-mind challenges and priorities

 - High priority metrics and KPIs

 - Key characteristics, capabilities and practices that separate top performing teams from the rest of the pack

 In this post, I’ll highlight some of the key survey findings in our 2019 State of Customer Journey Management and CX Measurement Report.

 Customer Experience is a Top Priority for Organizations in 2019

 Customer experience is universally recognized as a top priority by most organizations, regardless of industry or size.
 More than 87% of respondents say providing exceptional customer experience is very or extremely important to their business.
 Only 2% say it’s not so important.

 1. High Adoption of a Journey-Based Approach to CX is Critical for Success